 - Rinse all fresh produce under running tap water before packing it in a cooler, including produce with peel-away skins or rinds.

-- Keep cold food cold.
+- Keep cold foods cold to prevent food poisoning.
 Place cold food in coolers with frozen gel packs or ice.
-Stashing it at 40°F or below prevents bacterial growth.
+Keeping it at 40°F or below prevents bacterial growth.
 Meat and poultry may be packed while it is still frozen; in that way it stays colder longer.

-- Consider packing beverages in one cooler and perishable foods in another since you are likely to grab beverages most often.
+- Multiple coolers: Consider packing beverages in one cooler and perishable foods in another since you are likely to grab beverages most often.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.